romainbrette/holypipette/docs/manipulator.rst

 Reference move
 ^^^^^^^^^^^^^^
-The basic move is a ``reference_move``.
+The basic move is a `~.CalibratedUnit.reference_move`.
 It simply inverts the matrix relation to find the target position in the coordinate system of the manipulator coordinates.
 However, this is not as simple as it sounds.
 For some manipulators (including Luigs and Neumann), the resulting displacement is not necessarily a straight line because each axis has a fixed speed independent